 - Advice on Candidate Statements

-- "Making a Statement" workshop VIDEO and PowerPoint presentation by Vice Provost for Faculty Affairs, Andrea Romero on the Candidate Statement
+- Crafting Your Candidate Statement workshop VIDEO and PowerPoint presentation and by Vice Provost for Faculty Affairs, Andrea Romero on the Candidate Statement

 Section 6.
 Teaching Portfolio